 Seniors spend a lot on prescription drugs

 This often puts significant financial pressure on seniors because the cost of prescription drugs have been increasing steadily over the years,

-In fact, the prices of the 20 most commonly prescribed brand-name drugs for seniors have risen nearly 10 times more than the annual rate of inflation over the past five years.
+In fact, the prices of the 20 most commonly prescribed brand-name drugs for seniors rose nearly 10 times more than the annual rate of inflation over five years.

-If your older adult is paying a lot for medication, checking to see if there are ways to lower their prescription drug costs could mean thousands of dollars in savings.
+If your older adult is paying a lot for medication, checking to see if there are ways to reduce the cost of prescription drugs could mean thousands of dollars in savings.

 To help make their medicine more affordable, we rounded up 7 tips that help seniors save money on prescription drugs.

-7 ways to spend less on prescription drugs
+7 ways for seniors to lower the cost of prescription drugs